ZhangZhuoSJTU/StochFuzz/docs/tips.md

 ## Advanced Strategy

-As mentioned in [README.md](../README.md#advanced-usage), we recommend every user first tries the advanced strategy.
+As mentioned in [README.md](../README.md#advanced-usage), we strongly recommend every user first tries the advanced strategy.

 StochFuzz tries to provide a conservative rewriting.
 As such, it emulates all the _CALL_ instructions to maintain an unchanged data flow.